Month: March 2017

 Relocation of the inlet air filter is a recommended solution when the surrounding area around the air compressor contains hazardous vapors or fumes.
 There are air filters, which can remove hazardous fumes or vapors; however, they are costly to purchase and maintain.

-If you’d like more information about FS-Curtis rotary screw air compressors, please click on the icons below to download product literature.
-I you have questions or would like more information or pricing, please visit our Distributor Lookup page on our website to locate a distributor in your area.
+If you have questions or would like more information or pricing, please visit our Distributor Lookup page on our website to locate a distributor in your area.

 FS-Curtis, a leading manufacturer of reciprocating and rotary air compressors since 1854 is proud to introduce the new ECO Series Oil Free Air Compressors.
 FS-Curtis' Eco Scroll oil-free air compressors are ISO 8573-1 CLASS 0 certified compressors, which are energy efficient, easy to operate and maintain, quiet and save space in your facility.
 A failure of components in any oil-injected compressor can result in oil contamination, which will cause expensive damage to downstream products and processes.
 ECO series requires no oil, it delivers Class 0 clean and efficient compressed air, which means that there is no risk of oil contamination or the expenses associated with it.

 The Eco-Series has many advantages to assist with new ecological and technological challenges faced by many types of business that require compressed air needs.
 Some of advantages are:

 - Environmentally friendly Class-0 clean and efficient air